What is Rosacea?

 If you want to heal your skin, you have to heal your gut.
 This is because if you have an altered gut environment, it can promote the inappropriate growth of bacteria in the small intestine.
 This is 10 times more prevalent in people with acne Rosacea.

 - Probiotics help to improve skin conditions because they decrease bad bacteria, increase good bacteria and improve intestinal barrier function.
 Orally consumed probiotics reduce systemic markers of inflammation and oxidative stress.

 - Inflamed skin can be soothed internally by increasing your intake of the essential fatty acids found in oily fish such as sardines, salmon, and tuna.
 Supplementing with a high quality fish oil, flaxseed oil and/or evening primrose have great effects on reducing inflammation.
 They also regulate nutrition in skin cells and produce prostaglandins, hormone like substances that cause blood vessels to contract.

 - Blood Vessels: Healthy blood vessels are essential for proper circulation.
-It is also important to support the blood vessel health of the skin to reduce constriction of blood flow.
+It is also important to

 Solution: In addition to its many other benefits, taking vitamin C with flavonoids strengthens the lining of blood cells and the tissue connecting skin cells.
 Grape seed extract may also be useful because it contains proanthocyanodins, which enhance the stability of the blood vessels.